Engineering Plastics Selection Guide: UHMW, PEEK, and PTFE Compared

 Polytetrafluoroethylene, commonly known by the DuPont trade name Teflon, offers the lowest coefficient of friction and broadest chemical resistance of any solid material.

-PTFE is the material of choice for seals, gaskets, and bearings in chemical processing equipment.
-Its electrical properties make it valuable for wire insulation and electronic components.
-Food processing equipment frequently specifies PTFE for its non-stick properties and FDA compliance.
+PTFE is the material of choice for seals, gaskets, and bearings in chemical processing equipment where other materials would dissolve or degrade.
+Its electrical properties make it valuable for wire insulation and electronic components in demanding environments.
+Food processing equipment frequently specifies PTFE for its non-stick properties and FDA compliance—the same reasons it appears in cookware.

-Pure PTFE exhibits poor wear resistance and tends to cold flow under sustained loads.
-Filled grades incorporating glass fiber, carbon, or bronze address these limitations for demanding applications.
+Pure PTFE exhibits poor wear resistance despite its low friction; the material is soft and wears quickly under sliding contact.
+It also tends to cold flow under sustained loads, gradually deforming away from its original shape.
+Filled grades incorporating glass fiber, carbon, or bronze address these limitations for demanding applications, sacrificing some chemical resistance and increasing friction slightly in exchange for dramatically improved wear life and dimensional stability.

 Comparative Analysis